ksmuralikrishna/Simple-calculator-/README.md

 # Simple-calculator-
-This code can only use in terminal.
+This is done using function() method.